 Method of administration

 Sugammadex should be administered intravenously as a single bolus injection.
-The bolus injection should be given rapidly, within 10 seconds, into an existing intravenous line (see section 6.6).
+The bolus injection should be given rapidly, within 10 seconds, into an existing intravenous line.

 Sugammadex has only been administered as a single bolus injection in clinical trials.